 Dress code: Ladies: long evening gown with mask; pantsuits, cocktail dress, traditional costume etc. are NOT PERMITTED.
 Gentlemen: black tailcoat with white bow tie; tuxedo with black bow tie; NOT PERMITTED are ties, neckties and cravats; kilts, cut, coloured tails or jackets, historical uniforms or fancy dress; masks for men.

 Best Vienna Balls.
-Vienna’s most famous and elegant summer ball in the spacious sumptious Vienna City Hall.
-The ball is organised by the Austrian press club Concordia.
+When the Austrian Press Club Concordia hosts its annual summer ball in the sumptuous Vienna City Hall local celebrities and genuine ball fans attend.
+Each year, the ball has a dance theme, such as ‘El Tango Te Espera!’ for this year.
+However, this doesn’t mean that you won’t get the chance to thoroughly waltz at the ball.
 Get your most elegant floor-long evening dress and tail coat and whizz across the grand hall or dance in the City Hall’s open air arcaded court yard.
 The midnight Fledermaus-Quadrille (Johann Strauss) is big fun.
-Many dancers don’t have a clue how to do the quadrille, therefore be happy to join them!

 Location: Vienna City Hall